persteenolsen/node-express-typescript-eslint-jest-boilerplate/README.md

 # Usage

+Installing

+- Make sure you have a new version of Node installed
+- Download the code by zip or fork
+- Run the command npm install by the command promt

-For local development run the npm script by "npm run":
+For local development run the npm script by "npm run dev":

  - "dev": "nodemon ./src/index.ts"

-To make a production build run the npm scrip by "npm run":
+To make a production build run the npm scrip by "npm run build":

  -  "build": "tsc"

-To start the production build locally run the npm script using "npm run":
+To start the production build locally run the npm script using "npm run start":

  - "start": "node ./dist/index.js"

-Jest and Supertest can be fired by running the npm script using "npm run":
+Jest and Supertest can be fired by running the npm script using "npm run test":

  - "test": "jest --coverage"

-Prettier can be fired by running the npm scripts using "npm run":
+Prettier can be fired by running the npm scripts using "npm run pretty-fix" and "npm run pretty":

  - "pretty-fix": "prettier --write \"src/**/*.ts\""
  - "pretty": "prettier --check \"src/**/*.ts\""

-Eslint can be fired by running the npm scripts using "npm run":
+Eslint ( package.json ) can be fired by "npm run lint-b" and "npm run lint-b-fix":

  Use the ESLint configuration by the section "eslintConfig" in package.json
  - "lint-b" : "eslint src/**/*.ts"
  - "lint-b-fix" : "eslint src/**/*.ts --fix"

+Eslint ( eslintrc.json ) can be fired by "npm run lint-a" and "npm run lint-a-fix":

 Use the ESLint configuration by the eslintrc.json file
  - "lint-a" : "eslint  . --config eslintrc.json"